 - Where To After Koh Lanta

-How Many Days To Spend In Koh Lanta
+How Many Days To Spend On Koh Lanta

 Before you find out the Koh Lanta itinerary and check out my backpacking Koh Lanta travel tips.
 First off, we need to figure out exactly how many days to spend in Koh Lanta out of your full Thailand itinerary.

 Honestly, I would be happy to stay here for weeks.
 We visited towards the end of our Thailand trip and found it the perfect holiday to the end of our holiday.
 Though I understand I am not the majority, nor is that a reasonable amount for most people when you are on an adventure to explore the whole country.